jkapila/subtleperception_bak/content/posts/packages.md

 Some off the shelf work
 <!--more-->

+* FeatureGen - A package with Utilities for creating features for forecasting .
+Refer [Docs](https://jkapila.github.io/featuregen/)

+* Misc Work - Lot of prior work but not well document can be found at [Github](https://github.com/jkapila/paper-codebase)

 * Pygemodels - A package for fitting Growth and Epidemiology Models in Python [Github](https://github.com/jkapila/pygemodels)

-* VCVN - R package for Variable  Selection, Curve Fitting, Variable Conversion and Normalisation [Github](https://github.com/jkapila/vcvn)
+* VCVN - R package for Variable  Selection, Curve Fitting, Variable Conversion and Normalization [Github](https://github.com/jkapila/vcvn)

 * Simulator Series in R - A Curve and Distribution Simulator in R [Github](https://github.com/jkapila/SimulatorInR)